2007 PlaceMakers V8 Supercars: Part 3

 The third part of qualifying began with Whincup running wide at turn 4, and touched the tyre barriers.
 However he did not suffer any major damage and was able to continue.
 The pole position holder changed a number of times with Skaife, Whincup and Steven Richards among the drivers who temporarily held pole.
 Once qualifying finished, Mark Winterbottom had the quickest lap and took pole, from Garth Tander and team-mate Steven Richards in third.

 Race 1

-Garth Tander got off the line and beat Mark Winterbottom into the first corner.
+Tander got off the line and beat Mark Winterbottom into the first corner.
 Meanwhile, Dean Canto ran wide at the first corner and into the gravel trap, causing the safety car to come out at the end of the first lap.
-The race was not a great one for Britek Motorsport, with both cars in the pits on lap 11 with Jason Bright’s car cutting out, which was the same problem that caused the accident at the BigPond 400 and Alan Gurr’s car having a sticky throttle.
-After the compulsory pit stop, Tander lost the lead to Winterbottom, and struggled to keep Steven Richards in third place.
-Tander managed to keep Richards behind him, and eventually pulled away from him.
-Eventually, Tander managed to get back past Winterbottom, and won the race, with Winterbottom in second and Rick Kelly in third.
+Brad Jones' car began heaving smoke barely two laps into the race.
+He would eventually retire from the race due to a hydraulic problem.
+The race proved tricky for Britek Motorsport, with both cars in the pits on lap 11 with Jason Bright's car cutting out, which was the same problem that caused the accident in Perth and Alan Gurr's car suffering from a sticky throttle.

+Tander lost the lead to Winterbottom after both had completed their compulsory pitstops, and barely withheld a challenge from Steven Richards after exiting the pits.
+Both cars almost speared off the circuit on lap 20; locking tyres as the battled raged.
+Once the tyres came up to temperature, Tander pulled away from Richards and set off after Winterbottom.
+A slow pitstop from Mark Skaife proved costly and dropped last years round winner tumbling down the order.
+Andrew Jones completed a dicey move on Jason Bargwanna at the hairpin which, remarkably, resulted in no damage for either car.
+Craig Lowndes' day was less than optimal; outbraking himself at the hairpin and dropping himself out of the top ten.
+Steven Richards struggled to arrest his career in the braking areas and eventually found himself losing positions to Rick Kelly and Jamie Whincup.
+Paul Morris meanwhile would retire from the race with engine issues.

+With a handful of laps to go, Tander began to apply pressure to Winterbottom.
+On lap 38, Tander finally scythed through at the hairpin to take the lead, much to the approval of the large Holden fan contingent in the crowd.
+The top five would remain unchanged on the run to the flag, with Tander taking his second win at Pukekohe in two years.